 With no admission or reservation fees, this library is a great attraction for book-loving tourists.
 Established in the early nineteenth century, It is also one of the worlds first free public libraries.

 Celebrate Diversity at the Immigration Museum

-Established in 1998 the Immigration Museum on Flinders Street is an homage to Australia’s rich diversity.
-Entrance is free!
+Established in 1998 the Immigration Museum on Flinders Street is a homage to Australia’s rich diversity.
+The entrance is free!